EPA assessment area

 Is bore water safe to use?

-Bore water (groundwater) in this area is contaminated and should not be used for any purpose, including washing, food preparation, cooking, making ice or watering edible plants, bathing, filling a pool, pumping through a sprinkler or topping up a rainwater tank.
+Bore water (groundwater) in this area may be contaminated and should not be used for any purpose, including washing, food preparation, cooking, making ice or watering edible plants, bathing, filling a pool, pumping through a sprinkler or topping up a rainwater tank.
+Extracting groundwater near a contaminated site can have the effect of drawing the contamination further towards your property and others.

 Can I use my bore if I’m only watering lawns?